q4Zar/go-rest-api/readme.md

 - Overall, I decided to use Goyave because I like the way it is built and its integration with PostgreSQL through native GORM.
 I think it's super pertinent ;)
     - I had never used it before starting the test.
 I did a little research and discovered it.
     - So, I encountered a bit of a learning curve, but it was cool and stimulating for my brain.
+    - I could promote the framework a lot, though!

 - I switched from basic auth to JWT because it allows me to recognize the owner of any resource.
     - If we want to build a good product with a long-term vision, this is the way to go.
     - I hope you'll see the benefits :)

 ---